-In recent years, due to the advancement in ocean in situ observations (e.g., the deployment of Argo floats, Gould et al. 2004; Roemmich et al. 2004), the situation has improved and new observations are now available for research (Johnson et al. 2006; Lyman et al. 2006; Trenberth 2006; Willis et al. 2007).
-Therefore in Part I (Lin et al. 2008a) of this work, these new subsurface observations are used to explore issues related to ocean features, while in this work (Part II) the focus is on exploring issues related to cyclone's translation speed.
-As in Part I, western North Pacific typhoons are studied because this area is where most category-5 cyclones occur on earth.
+In recent years, because of the advancement in ocean in situ observations (e.g., the deployment of Argo floats; Gould et al. 2004; Roemmich et al. 2004), the situation has improved and new observations are now available for research (Johnson et al. 2006; Lyman et al. 2006; Trenberth 2006; Willis et al. 2007).
+Therefore in Lin et al. (2008, hereafter Part I) of this work, these new subsurface observations are used to explore issues related to ocean features, while in this work (Part II) the focus is on exploring issues related to cyclone's translation speed.
+As in Part I, western North Pacific typhoons are studied because this area is where most category 5 cyclones occur on earth.